 I recently overheard an agent touting the level of service he provided to his clients.
 While many of the points he emphasized were great, one comment drew me up short.
-“I provide detail neighborhood reports to all my clients,” he stated.
+“I provide detailed neighborhood reports to all my clients,” he said.
 “Many of my clients want to know the crime rates in specific areas.
 So, I provide them with detailed crime statistics, neighborhood by neighborhood.”

 With alarm bells sounding, I made it a point to pull him aside.
 “I applaud your dedication to your clients,” I said.
-“But the practice of providing crime reports to your clients is called steering and is a violation of the federal fair housing laws.”
+“But the practice of providing crime reports to your clients is called steering, and it’s a violation of the federal fair housing laws.”

 His blank look evidenced the fact that while many agents give credence to the concept of fair housing, there is a general lack of understanding of the law’s finer points.

 It’s no secret that our nation is in the throes of a crisis centered around racial equality, and the growing gap between the haves and have nots.
 There is no question that, as a nation, we must find meaningful solutions that will — once and for all — obliterate the barriers that divide and provide equal rights and opportunities for all.

 It’s imperative, therefore, that we, as Realtors, not only uphold the letter of our nation’s fair housing laws but the intent as well.
 We should not do anything that provides even a hint of steering, regardless of our personal opinions or feelings.

 My personal commitment to these ideals landed me in hot water with the mother of a young female buyer who wanted to purchase a home in a crime-ridden area.
 I personally would not have wanted my own daughter living there and, as it turned out, the buyer’s mother, as she thoroughly ripped me for facilitating the purchase, communicated very clearly that she did not want her daughter living there either.